Plan for a Sober Ride

 To reduce this toll, the National Safety Council supports:

-- A national campaign educating Americans on impairment with the first drink
+- A national campaign educating Americans on impairment beginning with the first drink

 - Efforts by states to lower the legal limit for blood alcohol concentration in drivers